 It’s back!
 Our ever popular letter of the week craft is back now that we are in the swing of things.
 Our philosophy about these projects is to have fun with the letter , to introduce them and play with them.
 We don’t focus only on this one letter all week, instead we take a whole language approach and continue to work on all letters as they pop up in our every day life and reading.
-This peacock craft was a blast to make, he did all the cutting and although I was skeptical that we’d get feathers he did a great job!
+This peacock letter p letter of the week craft was a blast to make, he did all the cutting and although I was skeptical that we’d get feathers he did a great job!

 - Gather your materials.
 You will need 3 pieces of construction paper plus a little scrap of orange paper, some paint, glue , a googly eye and scissors.

 - Start by drawing a p on one piece of paper.

 - Paint the tail feathers.
 We chose to use our Do-A-Dot paints, they were perfect for this craft, but any paint or marker would be great!

 - Add another color!

 - Time to cut it out.
 I let him go for it this time and I won’t lie to you, I was worried we’d end up with 40 tiny feathers but he did great.

 - While they decorate and paint the feathers, cut out the head feather and beak.